 The Government Finance Officers Association of the United States and Canada (GFOA) awarded the Certificate of Achievement for Excellence in Financial Reporting to the Agency for its Annual Comprehensive Financial Report for the fiscal year ended June 30, 2021.
 This was the first time that the Agency has applied for and received the prestigious award.
+The Agency has again applied, and been awarded, the Certificate of Achievement for Excellence in Financial Reporting for fiscal year-ended June 30, 2022.
 In order to be awarded a Certificate of Achievement, a government must publish an easy to read and efficiently organized annual comprehensive financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.
 A Certificate of Achievement is valid for a period of one year.
 We believe that our current annual comprehensive financial report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its continued eligibility for a certificate.